beisbolbrenden/6301-Project-Group-26/README.md

 ### Ethical Considerations
 * Potential Negative Impacts
-   - Math or software problems
+   - Math or software problems:
+      - Google Collaborate has questions regarding privacy, but only users with permission to view/edit the file can use it
+      - With a large reputation to uphold, Google has invested heavily into making their Open Source software safe and private
    - Real-world risks: who, what, when or how

 * Potential Uncertainties